zbmed/skosmos-deployment/Readme.md

 kubectl expose deployment <name>-skosmos-fuseki --type=LoadBalancer --name=<name>-skosmos-fuseki-exposed
 ```

-Obtain the generated external IP:
+Obtain the generated external IP.
+The external IP might be listed as "<pending>" at first, as this might take a while.
 ```
 kubectl get services <name>-skosmos-fuseki-exposed
   ```